LouisCE/warrior-path/README.md

 - Highlight the professionalism of the coaching team and training environment.
 - Make joining easy with a clean, accessible sign-up form and call-to-action sections.
 - Build trust and interest through testimonials and coach bios.
-- Ensure high accessibility through readable fonts, strong color contrast, and focus indicators.
+- Ensure high accessibility through readable fonts, strong colour contrast, and focus indicators.
 - Improve visibility through mobile-first design, semantic HTML, and SEO-friendly structure.

 ## Target Audience